a2stuff/a2d/notes/testplan.md

 * Launch DeskTop.
 Create a shortcut for a folder that is the 8th entry in the menu.
 Shortcuts > Edit a Shortcut...
 Select the entry.
 Click OK.
 Verify that DeskTop does not hang.

+* Launch DeskTop.
+Add a shortcut for a file.
+Rename the file.
+Run the shortcut.
+Verify that the alert is specific e.g. "file not found", not an unknown error.

 ## File Types